jeremycohoe/cisco-ios-xe-mdt/README.md

 Port **3000** is the Grafana HTTP interface and port **57500 and 57501** have been configured for the gRPC Dial-Out + TLS use cases.

+# Grafana Dashboards

+There is an example Grafana dashboard available at  [https://grafana.com/grafana/dashboards/13462](https://grafana.com/grafana/dashboards/13462) which can be imported into an existing Grafana deployment.
+Following the details and instructions on the Grafana.com site as needed to replicate this setup.

 # Model-Driven Telemetry

 Network data collection for today s high-density platforms and scale is becoming a tedious task for monitoring and troubleshooting.
 There is a need for operational data from different devices in the network to be collected in a centralized location, so that cross-functional groups can collaboratively work to analyze and fix an issue.